Pimples on Scalp: Is it Scalp Acne or Something Else?

 Do Pimples on Scalp Cause Hair Loss?

 Even though pimples themselves do not cause hair loss, however, picking at or scratching them can cause infections.
-These infections can damage the hair follicles and result in hair loss.
+These infections can damage the hair follicles and result in temporary hair loss.

 How to Get Rid of Pimples on Scalp?